 - There is snow on the mountains year-round, making it the ultimate ski destination!
 Bring warm clothing, even in summer.

 Is this your first time in Switzerland?
 Be sure to check out What to Know Before You Visit Switzerland for important terminology and other useful information for your travels around the country!
-And check back tomorrow for a post all about food in Switzerland!
+Want more?
+Check out my Switzerland Page!